Kazakhstan–Uzbekistan relations

 Kazakhstan–Uzbekistan relations refers to the relations between the neighbouring Republic of Kazakhstan and Republic of Uzbekistan.
-Kazakhstan has an Embassy in Tashkent and a Consulate General in Samarkand.
-Uzbekistan has an Embassy in Astana and have Consulates General in Almaty and Aktau.
+Kazakhstan has an embassy in Tashkent and a Consulate General in Samarkand.
+Uzbekistan has an embassy in Astana and have Consulates General in Almaty and Aktau.

 Bilateral relations were elevated from a strategic partnership to an alliance in 2021.

-History
+Historical relations

 Both Kazakhstan and Uzbekistan were part of the Soviet Union before its official dissolution in 1991.
 In 2017, President Shavkat Mirziyoyev began to improve relations with Kazakhstan.
 2018 was declared the "Year of Uzbekistan in Kazakhstan".
 On 27 November 2018, the President Nursultan Nazarbayev said: "Today our relationship is at a good level.
 We meet with Shavkat Mirziyoyev several times a year and discuss all pressing issues in the field of economic and political cooperation".

+On 20 March 2025, Kazakh Deputy Prime Minister and Foreign Minister Murat Nurtleu met with Uzbek Foreign Minister Bakhtiyor Saidov in Khiva to discuss interregional ties, transport, and logistics, particularly through the Middle Corridor initiative.

+Political relations

 Visits

 Former Uzbek President of Uzbekistan Islam Karimov has visited Kazakhstan several times.
 The same can also be said for former Kazakh president Nursultan Nazarbayev visiting Tashkent.
 On 15 April 2019, the Kazakh President Kassym-Jomart Tokayev and Mirziyoyev opened the Year of Kazakhstan in Uzbekistan during the former's visit to Tashkent.
 Tokayev noted that "We are connected by a single language, religion, common history and one destiny.
 Our peoples are the heirs of the ancient and great civilization of Central Asia".

-Border
+On 29 March 2025, Uzbek President Shavkat Mirziyoyev visited Almaty for informal talks with Kazakh President Kassym-Jomart Tokayev.
+The leaders discussed political, economic, transport, investment, energy, and cultural ties, emphasizing their strategic partnership.
+Tokayev highlighted the importance of bilateral relations for regional stability, while Mirziyoyev noted their effectiveness in resolving issues.

+On 16 November 2025, President of Kazakhstan Kassym-Jomart Tokayev visited Uzbekistan and held high-level talks with President of Uzbekistan Shavkat Mirziyoyev.
+Kazakh President was awarded with Uzbekistan’s Highest Friendship Order by his Uzbek counterpart.

+Military relations

+Kazakhstan and Uzbekistan have steadily deepened military cooperation since gaining independence, signing agreements on flight safety, air defense, military intelligence, education, and the military-technical sphere.
+Since 2021, they have conducted joint exercises such as Kalkan, Hamkorlik, Khanjar, and Birlestik-2024, which included forces from other regional states.
+The two countries also organize joint sniper and survival training, promote military cultural exchanges, and collaborate on defense education, with personnel studying and teaching across institutions.

+Kazakhstan–Uzbekistan border

 At the start of the 21st century, 96% of the international border between Uzbekistan and Kazakhstan had been determined.
 In 2001, after mutual agreements, the border line in only three disputed areas (Bagys, Arnasai and Nsan) remained undrawn.
 By September 2002, Kazakhstan and Uzbekistan had fully resolved the course of their 2,440 km-long shared border.
+On March 28, 2023, both countries finally ratified the border demarcation treaties.